-BuzzFeed is an American Internet media, news, and entertainment company established in 2006 by Jonah Peretti and John S. Johnson III, with Kenneth Lerer as a co-founder, investor, and later executive chairman.
-Based in New York City, BuzzFeed initially focused on tracking viral content and has since expanded into a broad digital media platform.
+BuzzFeed is an American Internet media, news, and entertainment company founded in 2006 by Jonah Peretti and John S. Johnson III.
+Initially focused on tracking viral content, it has grown into a significant digital media outlet.
+Kenneth Lerer, also co-founder of The Huffington Post, is the executive chairman.
+The company is based in New York City.

-In 2006, BuzzFeed was founded by Jonah Peretti and John S. Johnson III with the goal of tracking viral content.
-Kenneth Lerer, co-founder and chairman of The Huffington Post, was also a co-founder and investor, and is now the executive chairman.
+In 2006, BuzzFeed was founded by Jonah Peretti and John S. Johnson III to focus on tracking viral content.
+Kenneth Lerer, co-founder and chairman of The Huffington Post, started as a co-founder and investor.

-In 2006, while working at the Huffington Post, Jonah Peretti started BuzzFeed (originally called BuzzFeed Laboratories) as a side project, in partnership with his former supervisor John Johnson.
-The site initially launched an instant messaging client, BuzzBot, which sent users links to popular content.
+In 2006, while working at the Huffington Post, Jonah Peretti started BuzzFeed (originally called BuzzFeed Laboratories) as a side project, in partnership with John Johnson.
+The site initially launched an instant messaging client, BuzzBot, which sent users a link to popular content.

 In 2008, BuzzFeed raised $3.5 million through Hearst Ventures and SoftBank.